Mathematics, Physics, Computer Science Research Scholars

 First Year Seminar (FYS)

-MapCores participants will be enrolled in a special section of FYS for students in this program, taught jointly by members of the Mathematics, Computer Science, and Physics departments.
+MapCores participants will be enrolled in a special section of FYS for students in this program, taught by members of the Mathematics, Computer Science, and Physics departments.
 The students will primarily read materials about science, including the philosophy of science and science policy.
 Women in MapCores will be introduced to scientific literature, will evaluate and discuss scientific arguments, and will conduct a library research project in one of the MapCores fields.

 Problem Solving Seminar